Arro Credit Card Review 2026: Fees, Limits, and Real User Experience

 May 14, 2026

-The Arro Card is one of the newer credit-builder cards on the market, pitched as a fast-track to a higher credit line without the deep deposit you need for a traditional secured card.
+The Arro Card is one of the newer unsecured credit cards built for fair-credit and rebuilding borrowers, pitched as a fast-track to a higher credit line without the deposit you need for a traditional secured card.
 The headline numbers: up to $2,500 credit line, $60 annual fee, and reporting to all three major credit bureaus.

 Is it actually a good fit for someone trying to build or rebuild credit?
 Here is what the card delivers, where it shines, and where it falls short of competitors like the Self Visa® Credit Card or OpenSky.